wh-alice/mig_visualstudio/vs/extensibility-internals/how-to--expose-lists-of-symbols-provided-by-the-library-to-the-object-manager.md

 ---
-title: "How to: Expose Lists of Symbols Provided by the Library to the Object Manager | testtitle" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Expose Lists of Symbols Provided by the Library to the Object Manager" ms.custom: "" ms.date: "10/25/2016" ms.prod: "visual-studio-dev14" ms.reviewer: ""
-ms.reviewer: ""
 ms.suite: ""